Debates to Teach and Go Further with the CCQ Program

 Key Features

-• Date Management: Choose an end date to frame the debate
+• Date Management: Set an end date to guide the debate

-• Argument Editing: Add or remove points to refine the discussion
+• Argument Editing: Add or remove ideas to match your objectives

-• Easy Sharing: Project in class or share online
+• Easy Sharing: Use in class or online

-• Anonymous Option: Encourage freedom of expression and participation
+• Anonymous Option: Encourage open and inclusive expression

 Debates for the CCQ